 The best area to stay in Xela is Parque Central.
 Xela is an important city in the history of Guatemala, with beautiful churches to see in the Parque Central area.
 There is also a great food market next to the main square.
 The food is super cheap and some of the tastiest I had in Guatemala.
 You just can’t go from with 3 tacos for 10 Quetzales ($1)!

 In terms of hostels, there isn’t a huge variety in Xela.
 I recommend Casa Seibel.
-This friendly hostel is located just two blocks away from Central Park and has beds as low as $5/night.
+This friendly hostel is located just two blocks from Central Park and has affordable shared and private rooms.

 Find more accommodation in Xela.

-How to visit Fuentes Georginas hot springs from Xela
+How to visit Fuentes Georginas hot springs from Quetzaltenango

-The Fuentes Georginas hot springs are about an hour outside of Xela.
-The easiest way to get there is to book a tour online or through your hostel/hotel.
+The Quetzaltenango hot springs are about an hour outside of Xela.
+The easiest way to get there is to book a tour online.

-From Xela you can catch a chicken bus to a nearby town called Zunil for 5 quetzals.
-If you don’t know, chicken buses are colorful, modified old school buses that transport goods and locals in Latin American countries.
+You can catch a chicken bus from Xela to a nearby town called Zunil for 5 quetzals.
+If you don’t know, chicken buses are colorful, modified old-school buses that transport goods and locals in Latin American countries.

 A chicken bus in Guatemala

-These Guatemala hot springs are heated by the thermal water that comes from the Zunil volcano.
-Fuentes Georginas hot springs have been converted into man-made pools, but it still felt natural with the lush jungle around us.
+These Guatemala hot springs are heated by the thermal water that comes from Volcano Zunil.
+The springs have been converted into man-made pools, but it still felt natural with the lush jungle around us.

-The pools are naturally fed by sulfur springs, and there is stunning scenery all around them to enjoy as you relax in the heat.
-You can see a tour of the hot springs below.
+The pools are naturally fed by sulfur springs, and there is stunning scenery to enjoy as you relax in the heat.

-There is an entrance fee of Q60 for foreigners to get in, and Q30 for locals (prices may have increased since I visited in 2018).
+There is an entrance fee of Q60 for foreigners to get in and Q30 for locals (I’m sure prices have increased since I visited in 2018).
 Once inside, you can spend as much time as you want in the pools.
 The hot springs are open from 9 am to 6 pm each day of the week.

 I recommend getting to Fuentas Georginas hot springs as early as possible, as the pools were much busier in the afternoon.
-In the morning, there were only a few other people in the pool with us.
+In the morning, only a few other people were in the pool with us.

-Inside Fuentes Georginas, there is a restaurant where you can buy food and drinks.
+At the hot springs, there is a restaurant where you can buy food and drinks.
 The food is pretty sub-par, but they do have cold beer.
-Sadly, you aren’t allowed to bring drinks into the hot springs.

-There is also a small hike you can do for no charge next to the hot springs.
+You can also do a small hike for no charge next to the hot springs.
 It takes about an hour and goes through a beautiful forest.

 The hot springs are beautiful to relax in.
 There are four different pools there, all with varying temperatures.
 My favorite was the largest pool which was also the hottest temperature-wise.
 It has this gorgeous backdrop to look up at as you float in paradise.

 It’s best not to swim in the pools and just relax.
-This is because when you enter a hot spring the pressure of your body changes.
+This is because when you enter a hot spring, the pressure of your body changes.
 If you add more physical activity, you may feel faint.
-In case you start feeling dizzy in the hot springs, there are cold showers nearby you can cool off in.
+If you start feeling dizzy in the hot springs, there are cold showers nearby you can cool off in.

-relaxing at fuentes georginas hot springs in xela guatemala
+lora relaxing at fuentes georginas hot springs guatemala

 The hot springs are the perfect place to relax